zman1026/The-Gift-Genius/replit.md

   - Activity feed: Compact header (pb-2 pt-3 px-3) with properly sized default buttons
   - All touch targets meet 44×44px accessibility minimum, text remains readable (text-sm minimum for primary content)

-**Persistent FAB:** A **Floating Action Button** with festive styling (16x16, pulse animation, hover glow, rotating icon) appears on **all authenticated screens** and opens the unified add-item dialog, making the primary function (adding items) always one tap away.
+**Bottom Navigation "Add Item" Button:** The primary function (adding items) is always accessible via a dedicated **"Add Item" button** in the mobile bottom navigation bar.
+The button features a PlusCircle icon styled in the primary brand color and includes intelligent disabled state management:
+- **Disabled State:** When no family exists, the button appears grayed out (50% opacity) with cursor-not-allowed, preventing user confusion
+- **Enabled State:** After joining/creating a family, the button becomes active with primary color, hover elevation effects, and opens the unified add-item dialog on tap
+- **Accessibility:** Maintains 44×44px minimum touch target on all screen sizes

 The wishlist page includes a **quick-add banner** with URL paste and search shortcuts for faster item addition.
 The **members page uses a compact avatar grid** (2-6 columns responsive) showing member avatars, names, item counts, and click-to-view functionality.
-Secondary features (Dashboard, Search, Purchased Items) are consolidated in a **More page** menu.
+Secondary features (Dashboard, Search) are accessible via the **More page** (still available through sidebar and other navigation).
 The redesign reduces navigation friction, increases information density, and optimizes touch targets for mobile users.

 **Camera-Based Product Search (Implemented):** The app features camera-based image search using SerpApi's Google Lens API to add products by photographing them in stores.
 - **Technology Stack:** HTML5 getUserMedia API for camera capture with MediaStream management, SerpApi Google Lens API for visual product recognition, base64 encoding for efficient image transfer (no storage costs)